Oso-Grande/olcPGEX_Font/README.md

 ## Creating a custom unicode font (for use with olc::CustomFont)

-A custom font is simply a png file that has been generated using the supplied script (generatecustomfont.py) The script generatecustomfont.py takes the following arguments on the command line : a font file name, a pointsize and a text filename (the text file should contain all the unicode characters you want in your resulting font file).
+A custom font is simply a png file that has been generated using the supplied script (generatecustomfont.py) The script generatecustomfont.py takes the following arguments on the command line : a font file name, a pointsize and a text filename (the text file should be utf-8 encoded and contain all the unicode characters you want in your resulting font file).

 eg.
 ```